THE PUPIL PREMIUM GRANT AND FREE SCHOOL MEALS

 For the duration of the entitlement to Free School Meals, students receive full financial assistance with cookery and design curriculum costs.
 Parents are also welcome to apply for financial assistance towards other school activities and resources by completing a Financial Assistance form.
 A maximum level of financial support will be awarded per eligible student in a single academic year as outlined in the form.

 We would like to make it as easy as possible for parents or guardians with disabilities to access school information as well as the school site.
-If any disabled parent or guardian would like to discuss their needs please contact one of the SENDCo’s
+If any disabled parent or guardian would like to discuss their needs please contact our SENDCo, Mrs Carol Pichler.

-Homework Club runs after school each day from 3.30pm to 5.00pm in the Oak building.
-Homework Club is a free provision and is designed to provide support to students to meet the schools homework expectations.
-For more information please contact either Julia Bradshaw (ELM) or Rosie Mullins (OAK) from the Pastoral Mentor team JBradshaw@nsg.northants.sch.uk or RMullins@nsg.northants.sch.uk
+NSG run two Private Study Clubs, one for Yrs 7&8 in Oak 7, and one for Yrs 9-11 in the school library every day after school each day from 3.30pm to 5.00pm .
+Private Study is a free provision and is designed to provide support to students to meet the school's home learning expectations.
+Students can also borrow an NSG Chromebook from the library to support access to online resources and home learning tasks.
+For more information please contact Rosie Mullins (OAK) from the Pastoral Mentor team RMullins@nsg.northants.sch.uk or Cheryl Cooke, School librarian firstname.lastname@example.org